All Episodes

 That's not an explanation to excite an activist or excuse a politician who's in deep water.

-You gotta blame something.
+You got to blame something.

 Blame the jet stream that remains stuck over Britain when normally it's pushed back over Scotland by winds from the Azores.

-The jet stream is just further south than it should be.
+We discussed this yesterday, or a couple days, the jet stream is just further south than it should be.

-And we can't move it up.
+The models didn't predict any of this, and we can't move it up.

 Whereas in other parts of Florida, the temperatures are rising, although not all parts of Florida, but it's been cool here.